brootware/CTF-tools/README.md

-# picoTools
+# CTFTools
-Quick hacky tools created for picoCTF.
+Quick hacky tools created for CTFs.
 Everything is written and can be run in Python3.

 Example to convert bas64 to a string : run as below